 - Baked Curry Carrot Falafel

 Celery may seem like a supporting vegetable, but it can absolutely shine as the star of a recipe!
 This crunchy stalk is versatile, hydrating, and fibrous, not to mention incredibly long-lasting.
 Wrap celery in aluminum foil before storing in a drawer in the fridge to extend shelf life.
-If you have a lot of it on hand, check out how to freeze celery.
+If you have a lot of it on hand, check out how to freeze celery and how to make pickled celery.

 Here are the best ways to eat celery in April: